 Writing on the Wall

 Essay on the use of text in the work of Douglas Gordon, Simon Patterson and Langlands & Bell for the Sculpture Journal 2009.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 A baited banker thus desponds,

 From his own hand foresees his fall,